Ruben Bagger

-Ruben Bagger (born 16 January 1972) is a former Danish football player, who spent his entire professional career for Brøndby IF in the Danish Superliga, and played more than 300 matches for the club.
+Ruben Bagger (born 16 January 1972) is a Danish former footballer who spent his entire professional career for Brøndby in the Danish Superliga, and played more than 300 matches for the club.
 He won five Danish Superliga championships and three Danish Cup trophies with Brøndby.
 Bagger played in the position of left winger or forward.

 Biography

 Bagger started playing amateur football with Danish clubs Svogerslev Boldklub and Jyllinge GIF, and made his senior debut with Roskilde Boldklub 1906.
 He was spotted by Brøndby coach Tom Køhlert, and moved to Brøndby IF in the summer 1993.
 He became a part of the senior team under Brøndby manager Ebbe Skovdahl, and made his debut on 13 November 1993, when he came on as a substitute in the 1-0 win against Ikast fS.
 Bagger signed a fully professional two-year contract with Brøndby from July 1994, and went on to compete with a host of Danish international forwards for a place in the Brøndby team.
 He initially competed with Bo Hansen, for a place in the starting line-up alongside Mark Strudal.
 When Strudal left the club in July 1995, Bagger saw renewed competition from forwards Peter Møller and Ebbe Sand.